 The first floor of the building is currently occupied as an office building.

-All spaces within the building are leased to tenants on short term leases.
+All spaces within the building are/will be leased to tenants on short term leases.
 The leases have been purposely kept short in order to give an owner the opportunity to occupy the entire building as office space, or to remodel the building for other commercial uses.

 Given the building’s location along the Willamette River and the ample parking provided, the building would be suitable for restaurants, retail shops, brewpubs, etc. The Avery building was built in 1866 as a terminal for ferry boat deliveries.
 It has since been remodeled and occupied for a variety of different uses.
 The building once was a steamboat stop for paddle wheel ferries between Albany and Corvallis.
 It has housed a flour mill, a turkey processing plant, and the Albany Democrat-Herald newspaper.

 It is currently configured as a 3-story office building with numerous private offices and reception areas.
 Because of the unique structural design, the ability to modify the size and configuration of spaces within the building is endless.
 There is a 15’ x 60’ exterior cedar deck on the second floor facing the river which could also be enclosed.

 The building is comprised of three floors as follows:

 - Lower level: 1,500 sq. ft.